 Equity-based

-Equity-based compensation, like stock options, restricted stock units (RSUs), or similar, is used primarily to reward long-term alignment and retention.
+Equity-based compensation, like stock options, restricted stock units (RSUs), and other similar offerings, is used primarily to reward long-term alignment and retention.
 It ties employee rewards to the company’s future value and growth.
+This compensation design is particularly common in startups where the equity potential is significant but cash compensation could be on the lower side.

 How to design an effective sales compensation plan with commissions